 She holds a Master of Science degree in Information Technology Management from Carnegie Mellon University's Heinz College and has earned a doctoral degree with distinction in Educational Technology and Leadership from the Graduate School of Education and Psychology at Pepperdine University.
 Lani also holds a Master's Degree in Educational Technology Leadership from California State University East Bay; a Bachelor's Degree in Psychology from California State University Sacramento with emphasis in Computer Science and an Associate's Degree in Liberal Arts from American River College.

-individualized action planning, policies, procedures connected to your business results
+individualized survey, action planning, policies, procedures connected to your business results

 discounted rate for small businesses